ishmaelthedestroyer/benhartley.github.com/source/_posts/2012-04-25-handlebars-jade-and-backbone-views.markdown

 ## Coffee and Cake

-Cake allows you to write custom build tasks in coffeescript, so you can create a series of tasks for your common build tasks - e.g. compiling coffeescript to javascript and, of course, compiling your Handlebars templates!
-Here's a simple cake task that compiles all the templates in a directory to a single js file:
+Cake allows you to write custom build tasks in coffeescript, so you can create a series of tasks for your common build tasks - e.g. compiling coffeescript to javascript and, of course, compiling your Handlebars templates.
+Here's a simple cake task that compiles all the templates in a directory to a single js file (templates.js):

 ``` coffeescript Precompiling Handlebars templates with Cake
 task 'handlebars:compile', 'compile Handlebars templates', ->